Table of Contents Hide

 Below is the various working example of the

 strip() method.
 We can use it to remove whitespace or we can strip the characters at both the leading and trailing ends.

 text1.strip()– Removes the whitespace at both the leading and trailing of the string

 text3.strip(' code')– Remove the whitespace and the substring code from both the leading and trailing end

 text2.strip('code')– Removes only the substring from both the leading and trailing end.

 text4.strip('The')– Removes the substring only at the leading end.

 # Leading and trailing whitespaces are removed text1 = ' Python Programming ' print(text1.strip()) # Remove the whitespace and specified character on # both leading and trailing end text3 = ' code its my code ' print(text3.strip(' code')) # Remove the specified character at # both leading and trailing end text2 = 'code its my code' print(text2.strip('code')) # strips only the beginning # of the string text4="The Coding is fun" print(text4.strip('The'))

 Python Programming its my its my Coding is fun

-Suppose we are fetching data from external sources like Excel, DB or third party APIs.
-In that case, there are higher chances that data is not formed correctly, and we may get the separators like pipe, comma, hyphen etc., appended to the string.
+Suppose we are fetching data from external sources like Excel, DB, or third-party APIs.
+In that case, there are higher chances that data is not formed correctly, and we may get the separators like pipe, comma, a hyphen, etc., appended to the string.
 We can use the strip() method to remove those special characters and preserve the original value.